Why do upholsterers need insurance?

 What insurance is available for an upholsterer?

 Some upholsterers also add cyber and data insurance – useful if you work online – legal protection cover and crime cover.
-There’s also specialist insurance for directors and officers.
+There’s also specialist insurance for your commercial property and business contents.

 These are just some of the business insurance types we offer upholsterers.
 We can provide other types of cover and add them to a policy tailored to your business.